 Why settle for second best?

 Everyone deserves to be happy, but there is something stopping you from reaching your goal.
-I mean, I know you don’t want to settle for being his side piece or his FWB.
+I mean, I know you don’t want topositive minds or his FWB.
 You want a commitment, right?

 Is it because being in a relationship means you’re not alone?
 Well, if you think about it, you really are alone.
 One thing’s for sure, you should not suffer in misery 75% of the time or even half of the time.
-Let’s talk about why do people settle for second best.
+Let’s talk about why are people settling for less in relationships or why they settle for second best.

 - We’re scared of being alone.
 Most of us crave the social, physical and intimate attachment that comes with having a partner.